 - Brunwasser, S. M., Slavich, G. M., Newcomb, D. C., Gebretsadik, T., Turi, K. N., Stone Jr, C., … & Hartert, T. V. (2019).
 Sex-specific association between prenatal life stress exposure and infant pro-inflammatory cytokine levels during acute respiratory infection.
 Brain, behavior, and immunity, 76, 275-279. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6380181/

 The prevalence of depression increases greatly during the adolescent years (Merikangas et al., 2010).
 Our lab conducts research testing etiological models of youth depression.
 We are currently testing models of how depression develops among students making the transition to higher education.
 Additionally, we evaluate the effectiveness of youth preventive interventions.
 Much of our work focuses on identifying who benefits most – and least – from youth prevention programs (i.e., effect modifiers) and testing whether there is evidence for the hypothesized mechanisms of action (i.e., effect mediators).
+Additionally, we are conducting longitudinal studies evaluating the course and predictors depressive symptoms and depression-related impairment during the transition to college to inform preventive interventions.

 - Brunwasser, S. M., Gillham, J. E., & Kim, E. S. (2009).
 A meta-analytic review of the Penn Resiliency Program’s effect on depressive symptoms.
 Journal of consulting and clinical psychology, 77(6), 1042. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4667774/